spearwolf/eventize/README.md

 object.off()
 ```

-Removes a listener from an event.
+Remove a listener from an event.

 Deactivate listener by id or previously bound object or
 function reference or event name or silence all events.